mapto/UchitelnoEvangelie/README.md

 5. Integration - processing of the spreadsheet, generating verification indices, see [animation](integrator/).
 6. Consolidation - review of the intermediary index to locate and remove mistakes.
 7. Index Generation - final generation of the word indices, see [illustration](integrator/).
+7. A-tergo Generation - final generation of the a-tergo indices, see [examples](integrator/test/).

 # Download